Featured in Pure Michigan 2015 Spring/Summer Issue, beginning on page 83.

 Jackson County Rose Parade and Picnic in the Park

-Close to 100 entries make the Rose Parade one of Michigans largest.
-Featuring local bands and floats from community businesses, churches and agencies, the parade is a community event.
+Close to 100 entries make the Rose Parade one of Michigan’s largest.
+Featuring local bands and floats from community business, churches and agencies, the parade is a community event.
 Lasting about an hour and a half, the parade starts in downtown and ends next to Ella Sharp Park, the destination for after-parade events.
-Activities for the kids include coloring tents, face painting, and police cars and fire trucks on display for youngsters to look inside.
-A fire truck pull attracts teams for a fee, but is free for visitors to enjoy, as is the laser light show in Peter F. Hurst Planetarium and the classic-car show.
+Activities for the kids include coloring tents and face painting.
+A fire truck pull attracts teams for a fee, but is free for visitors to enjoy, as is the classic car show.
 Fill up on barbecue and food from other vendors during the day at the park (517/764-4440; www.jacksonrosefestival.org).

 National Asparagus Festival

-Fill up on this healthy spear at the community picnic.
-Farm tours and a food show focus on the flavorful veggie.
+Fill up on this healthy spear at one of the nation’s only two asparagus festivals.
+A farm tour and food show focus on the flavorful veggie.
 Listen to live music on Friday and Saturday night, and stop by the arts-and-crafts fair during the weekend.
 Stay moving on Saturday with a 5K run/walk and parade.
 Settle down at the airport on Sunday to watch planes fly in for breakfast, at cost, and an aircraft display (231/861-8110; www.nationalasparagusfestival.org).

 Savor the festival flavors with award-winning regional wines, fresh food prepared by local restaurants specifically for the festival and live music, all under big, white tents on the beachfront park on Lake Michigan.
-Ring in the weekend with Grape Expectations, a pre-festival opening event on Friday night in the Old Art Building.
-Attendees can view the artwork competing to be the festival poster, sip on vintners flagship wines and indulge in appetizers from local eateries, all to the tune of a live pianist.
-Festivalgoers can continue to cast their vote for the festival poster artwork through Saturday (877/535-2631; www.lelandmi.com).
+Ring in the weekend with Artscape, a pre-festival opening event on Friday night in the Old Art Building.
+Attendees can sip on vintner’s flagship wines, indulge in appetizers from local eateries and view the artwork vying to be the festival poster for next year—all while listening to a live pianist.
+Festivalgoers can continue to cast their vote for the next year’s festival poster artwork through Saturday, with the winner revealed later that day (877/535-2631; www.lelandmi.com).

 St. Marys River Cruise

-Treat Dad to a memorable Fathers Day with a cruise around DeTour Reef Lighthouse on a 65-foot double decker.
+Treat Dad to a memorable Father’s Day with a cruise around DeTour Reef Lighthouse on a 65-foot double decker.
 A mile offshore, this 83-foot tall Classic-Revival-style lighthouse sits on a man-made crib instead of an island.
 Day cruise-goers set sail from the Lake Huron side of St. Marys River and travel north to the Soo Locks, where the boat crosses into Lake Superior.
-Breakfast and a buffet-style lunch are provided, and historical narration animates the river and lighthouse (906/297-6051; www.drlps.com/events/RiverCruise.aspx).
+Buffet-style breakfast and lunch are provided, and historical narration animates the river and lighthouse (906/297-6051; www.drlps.com/news-events/river-cruise).

 Ford Fireworks and Official Rooftop Party